 An in-depth study of the poetry and plays of William Shakespeare, both in their historical and critical contexts in the early modern era and in their importance in world culture ever since.
 Readings include selections from each genre in which he wrote: poetry, history plays, comedy/romance, and tragedy.
-Prerequisite: a 200-level ENG course other than ENG 207 or permission of the instructor.
+Prerequisite: a 200-level ENG course other than ENG 207.